LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ---
 - Load numpy arrays into a Spark Dataframe
   - example load MNIST dataset from keras.datasets
+  - Note, Spark 3.4 has a new feature to load numpy arrays directly into a Spark Dataframe (see note below)
 ```
 $ pyspark --master local[*] --driver-memory 4g